sarthakagsa/Weather-Website/README.md

 # Weather-Website
 Node course part.

-If copying the zip code the use:
+If copying the zip code then use:

 npm install